canjs/canjs/docs/can-guides/commitment/recipes/file-navigator-simple.md

 ### Things to know

-- [DefineMap.extend](http://canjs.com/doc/can-define/map/map.extend.html) allows you to define a type by defining the type's properties and the properties' types like:
+- [can-define/map/map.extend DefineMap.extend] allows you to define a type by defining the type's properties and the properties' types like:

   ```js